 access_log /dev/null;

 After completing the configuration modifications above, as long as the Baota Panel shows no errors, the plugin should work normally.
-You can then return to the plugin settings interface to see if there are any configuration prompts remaining.
-If there are no prompts and you can normally set the plugin's options or batch process previous images, then it proves the plugin is working correctly.
+You can now return to the plugin settings interface to see if there are any configuration prompts left.
+If there are no more prompts and you can normally set the plugin's options or batch process previous images, then it proves the plugin is working properly.

-When you view image addresses or save images from the website frontend, they are still in the previous format and have not changed to WebP.
+If you view the image address or save images from the website frontend, they are still in the previous format and have not changed to WebP.
 This situation is normal.
-The plugin author specificallypublished an articleexplaining the reason:This plugin does not change the image URLs, so when viewing the website source code, you will always see the default image URLs.
+The plugin author specificallypublished an articleexplaining the reason:This plugin does not change the image URLs, so when you view the website source code, you will always see the default image URLs.
 The plugin creates redirects to output files in WebP and AVIF formats, changes the MIME types of these images, but does not change the URLs.

 浏览器请求: GET /wp-content/uploads/photo.jpg